octopus-db/documentation/docs/source/data_tables.rst

 * REFDOI -- Publication Digital Object Identifier (`DOI <https://www.doi.org/>`_), if available

-* AUTHORS -- Full sequence of publication authors in the format *FamilyA, ForenameA; FamilyB, ForenameB*; ...
+* AUTHORS -- Full sequence of publication authors in the format *FamilyA, ForenameA; FamilyB, ForenameB*; ... where forenames may be abbreviated with leading capital letter in the format *FamilyA, A.; FamilyB, B.*; ...

 * TITLE -- Publication title

-* VOLUME -- The volume of the
+* VOLUME -- Volume of publication medium

-* NUMBER --
+* NUMBER -- Number of publication medium

-* PAGES -- Page range divided by double dash (e.g. 102\-\-208), or number of pages for books, theses
+* PAGES -- Page range divided by double dash (e.g. 102\-\-208), running article number, or a number of pages for books, theses

 * YEAR -- Year of publication

-* ADDRESS --
+* ADDRESS -- Publisher address

-* NOTE --
+* NOTE -- free text field for annotations

-* URL --
+* URL -- Publication url, especially favoured when no DOI available

-* BOOKTITLE --
+* BOOKTITLE -- Title of book, website,

-* CHAPTER --
+* CHAPTER -- Book chapter

 * EDITOR --

-* PUBLISHER --
+* PUBLISHER -- Publisher

 * INSTITUTION --